216-765-0123

 2. Death or Estate Tax Exemptions

 Other types of irrevocable trusts can help you avoid death or estate taxes.
-Per the IRS, the 2021 federal estate tax and gift tax exemption is set at $11,700,000, meaning that combined assets under this amount are not taxable estate.
 These tax benefits are especially helpful if you have a large life insurance policy.
 Distributions are often taxed to the beneficiary at the federal income tax rate.
 However, you can minimize tax obligation through a grantor retained annuity trust (GRAT).
 This estate planning tool has a trust maker paying taxes once they set up the trust.
 Then, the grantor is paid annual annuities, and the beneficiary receives the trust tax-free once expired.

 3. No “Spending Down” to Qualify for Medicaid